barbarer/py4e-int/_sources/files/userNames.rst

 enter the file name string each time the program runs so they can use our program on different files without changing the Python code.

-.. shortanswer:: fileInputWhy

-    Why is it important to let users enter their own file name?

 This is quite simple to do by reading the file name from the user using ``input`` as follows: